 Personal Protection Equipment (PPE)

-Next-generation welding helmets, such as the Plymovent PersonalPro, offer some of the best all-round protection from welding fumes.
+Next-generation welding helmets, such as the Plymovent PersonalPro, offer some of the best all-around protection from welding fumes.
 These units feature an additional PAPR unit, where fresh air is filtered and fed into the helmet during welding or grinding work.
 This air pressure differential helps to prevent welding fumes from entering your breathing area, keeping your airways and lungs clean and clear.

 Portable units offer a high level of flexibility due to their compact nature.
 These units can be wall-mounted or used as a mobile unit.
 As such, these units are ideal for occasional welding or for locations where space is limited.